KavyaKaranth/KavyaKaranth/README.md

 # 👋 Hi there!
-I'm Kavya Karanth
+I'm K Kavyashree Karanth

 I'm an MCA student who loves to learn and build projects.
 I'm especially interested in full stack development and enjoy solving problems using logic and code.